Evaluating the Ups and Downs of Patterson-UTI Energy Inc.'s (PTEN) Stock

-The stock of Patterson-UTI Energy Inc. (PTEN) has gone down by -3.41% for the week, with a -15.28% drop in the past month and a -32.47% drop in the past quarter.
-The volatility ratio for the week is 3.39%, and the volatility levels for the past 30 days are 4.89% for PTEN.
-The simple moving average for the past 20 days is -8.54% for PTEN’s stock, with a -30.74% simple moving average for the past 200 days.
+The stock of Patterson-UTI Energy Inc. (PTEN) has gone up by 7.97% for the week, with a -10.23% drop in the past month and a -24.34% drop in the past quarter.
+The volatility ratio for the week is 3.78%, and the volatility levels for the past 30 days are 4.95% for PTEN.
+The simple moving average for the past 20 days is 0.71% for PTEN’s stock, with a -25.06% simple moving average for the past 200 days.

 Is It Worth Investing in Patterson-UTI Energy Inc. (NASDAQ: PTEN) Right Now?